welldonestudio/welldonestudio.github.io/docs/Sending Transactions/Neon.md

 The following is an explanation of how to initiate a transfer transaction in Neon network by invoking the through `dapp.request`.
 We recommend utilizing a dedicated library rather accessing the service directly if you want a greater degree of abstraction than the official API provides.
 :::

-To send a transaction from a Neon web application, on the dapp for example, it needs to be followed the steps below.
+To send a transaction from the Neon-supported dApp, it needs to be followed the steps below.

 1. Detection of Dapp providers (window.dapp)
 2. Detecting the Neon network to which the user is linked